A Tutorial on Thompson Sampling: Limitations of Thompson Sampling

+While stylized, the above example captures the essence of a basic dilemma faced in all decision problems and not adequately addressed by TS.
+The underlying issue is time preference.
+In particular, if an agent is only concerned about performance over an asymptotically long time horizon, it is reasonable to aim at learning $x^*$, while this can be a bad idea if shorter term performance matters and a satisficing action can be learned more quickly.

 Related issues also arise in the nonstationary learning problems described in Section \ref{se:nonstationary}.
-When a nonstarionary system evolves rapidly, information gathered quickly becomes irrelevant to optimizing future performance.
+As a nonstationary system evolves, past observations become irrelevant to optimizing future performance.
 In such cases, it may be impossible to converge on the current optimal action before the system changes substantially, and the algorithms presented in Section \ref{se:nonstationary} might perform better if they are modified to explore less aggressively.

-This issue is discussed further in \cite{russo2017time}.
-That paper proposes and analyzes \emph{satisficing Thompson sampling}, a variant of Thompson sampling that is designed to minimize the exploration costs required to identify an action that is sufficiently close to optimal.
+Interestingly, the information theoretic regret bounds described in the previous subsection also point to this potential shortcoming of TS.
+Indeed, the regret bounds there depend on the entropy of the optimal action $H(A^*)$, which may tend to infinity as the number of actions grows, reflecting the enormous quantity of information needed to identify the exact optimum.
+This issue is discussed further in \citep{russo2018time}.
+That paper proposes and analyzes \emph{satisficing TS}, a variant of TS that is designed to minimize exploration costs required to identify an action that is sufficiently close to optimal.

-\subsubsection{Problems Requiring Careful Assessment of Information Gain}
+\subsection{Problems Requiring Careful Assessment of Information Gain}